-Finished goods produced in our mills are usually shipped by rail or truck.
-Our individual mills do not own or maintain outside warehousing facilities, although we use several third-party warehouses for short-term storage, which is generally 30 days or less, for cross docking or for customer convenience purposes.
+Finished goods produced in our mills are shipped by rail or truck.
+Our individual mills do not own or maintain outside warehousing facilities.
+We do use several third-party warehouses for short-term storage.

-In general, each of our converting plants has a dedicated carrier which transports 60% to 90% of its shipments.
 Our corrugated containers are usually delivered by truck due to our large number of customers and their demand for timely service.
-The dispersion of our customers and the high bulk and low value of corrugated containers make shipping costs a relatively high percentage of our total costs.
-As a result, we have generally positioned our converting plants in proximity to our customers to minimize our freight costs.
-Most of our converting plants serve customers within a 100-mile radius.
+Shipping costs represent a relatively high percentage of our total costs due to the high bulk and relatively low value of corrugated containers.
+As a result, our converting plants typically service customers within a 150 miles radius.